-A Saskatchewan flax disease survey is planned for 2020, but this year permission to survey fields must be granted by landowners.
-If you are interested in supporting provincial pest survey efforts please sign up here: https://ca.surveygizmo.com/s3/50060966/Pest-Monitoring-Sign-up
+A Saskatchewan flax disease survey is planned for 2021 and permission to survey fields must be granted by landowners.
+If you are interested in supporting provincial pest survey efforts please sign up here:

+https://ca.surveygizmo.com/s3/50060966/Pest-Monitoring-Sign-up or call Michelle at SaskFlax at the number listed below.